Do people still buy 100 years old Piano?

 (I had an opportunity to buy a Steinway Model D at 9 feet, but it was too much for my space.)

-Same Category Post christmas waltz sheet music - F major
+Same Category Post Nobody like u sheet music - A minor Scale

 So, space is a consideration for a lot of people, so they buy the upright piano.
 They are also a lot easier to move than a grand piano.
 Here’s a pick of my Weber being delivered…